Adding a custom page to a PDF document

 Conclusion

-- Open the source document using a context manager(opens in a new tab) for automatic resource cleanup.
+- Open the source document with a context manager(opens in a new tab).